 About This Research

-IBM Security analysts from IBM’s Application Security Research team used IBM Application Security Analyzer to analyze the top 41 dating apps available on Android devices to identify vulnerabilities that can leave users open to potential cyberattacks and threats.
+IBM Security analysts from IBM’s Application Security Research team used IBM Application Security on Cloud to analyze the top 41 dating apps available on Android devices to identify vulnerabilities that can leave users open to potential cyberattacks and threats.
 Those apps were also analyzed to determine the granted permissions, unveiling a host of excessive privileges.
 To understand enterprise adoption of these 41 dating apps, app data was analyzed from IBM MaaS360.
 In advance of releasing this research to the public, IBM Security disclosed all affected app vendors identified with the research.
-To try a free 30-day trial of IBM Application Security Analyzer, click here.
+To try a free 30-day trial of IBM Application Security on Cloud, please click here.